Enjoywater/enjoywater-hooks/usePagination/README.md

 <br />

-## 🔍 &nbsp; Detail
+## 🔍 &nbsp; Detail

 1. Util function in hooks.

-This function returns a group of pages with the structure shown below.
+This function returns a group of pages with the structure shown below. <br />
 `[ [1, 2, 3, 4, 5], [6, 7, 8, 9, 10], [11, 12, 13, 14, 15], [16, 17, 18, 19, 20], ... ]`

 ```javascript